ShaoPengyang/ShaoPengyang.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. degree in July 2025 from Hefei University of Technology, supervised by Prof. Meng Wang.
 During my Ph.D. study, I focused on user modeling and LLM based agents.

-I am currently at the NExT++ Lab, National University of Singapore, working with Prof. Tat-Seng Chua.
+I am currently a visiting researcher at the NExT++ Lab, National University of Singapore, supervised by Prof. Tat-Seng Chua.
 My current research focuses on LLM mechanisms and their practical deployment, including unlearning, personalization, and agents.
 During my visit, I have been developing methods for LLM unlearning and personalization, and related manuscripts are currently under submission.

 I am actively seeking Postdoctoral positions related to trustworthy LLMs and LLM applications.